jmbannon/ytdl-sub/README.md

 - [Local Docker Build](https://ytdl-sub.readthedocs.io/en/latest/install.html#local-docker-build)

 ### Docker Installation
-Docker installs can be either headless or use the GUI image, which comprises [LSIO's](https://www.linuxserver.io/) [code-server](https://hub.docker.com/r/linuxserver/code-server) Docker image with `ytdl-sub` preinstalled.
+Docker installs can be either headless or use the Web-GUI image, which comprises [LSIO's](https://www.linuxserver.io/) [code-server](https://hub.docker.com/r/linuxserver/code-server) Docker image with `ytdl-sub` preinstalled.
 This is the recommended way to use ``ytdl-sub``.